-A way of playing in which each player creates his or her own deck ahead of time.
+A way of playing in which each player creates their own deck ahead of time.
 See rule 100.2a.

 Continuous Effect

 An effect that modifies characteristics of objects, modifies control of objects, or affects players or the rules of the game, for a fixed or indefinite period.
 See rule 611, "Continuous Effects."